 - Transfer of Claim Submittal Form

 Currently an owner or operator has access to $1 Million for each claim submitted.
-There is no limit to the number of claims, so if an owner had four claims it would have $4 million in coverage.
-However the EPA requires that an owner or operator of 100 underground storage tanks or less have an aggregate of $1 Million coverage.
+Multiple releases within one year draw from the same $1 Million and multiple releases on the same property with an open claim draw from the same $1 Million.
+There is no limit to the number of claims, so if an owner had four claims it would have $4 million in coverage as long as the releases did not occur within the same year and on the same property with an open claim.
+The EPA requires that an owner or operator of 100 underground storage tanks or less have an aggregate of $1 Million coverage.
 For owners with more than 100 USTs it is $2 million per occurrence and $2 million in aggregate coverage.

 Give us a call toll free at 1-800-313-2966 or fill out our contact form.